ardelabe/project0_degrees/README.md

 # OVERVIEW

-The code takes actors, actresses and the movies they starring as nodes of a graph.
+The code takes actors, actresses and the movies they're starring as nodes of a graph.
 Each person-movie is a node.

 Then it implements that idea where any Holliwood personality is at most 4 steps from Kevin Bacon - where you can input two personalities and the code returns a path that links them between nodes of costarring personalities.